csesoc/constitution/CONSTITUTION.rst

    #.
 Assist the Co-Presidents in their duties wherever practical.
    #.
 Other relevant duties as required.

-Vice President (Development)
+Vice President (Technical)
 """""""""""""""""""""

 #.
-The duties of the Vice President (Development) shall be:
+The duties of the Vice President (Technical) shall be:

    #.
-Coordinate the recruitment of project teams.
+Supervise the technical aspects of the society, including internal projects and technical events.
    #.
-Manage existing project teams and timelines, and oversee new product features, user interface decisions and design philosophies.
+Manage internal project teams and timelines, such as the website team, and oversee new product features.
    #.
 Supervise the management of CSESoc's technical infrastructure.
-   #.
-Improve the development culture in CSESoc and facilitate opportunities for open source development.
    #.
 Facilitate culture and team relations within the society.
    #.
 Pass on their knowledge to their successor.
    #.
 Assist the Co-Presidents in their duties wherever practical.